 WWU will charge for the design of new connections where a bespoke design is required to enable a quotation to be produced.
 Design charges will not be applied to proposed reinforcement apparatus except Sufficiently Complex reinforcement (see Section 2.2).
 Design charges will be identified within quotations and will be based upon the anticipated cost of design works.
-With the exception of Sufficiently Complex connections / reinforcement, the design charge will only be payable by the customer when WWU is requested to install the quoted apparatus.
+The design charge is included in the charge for non-standard quotations, standard quotations for new housing developments and for Sufficiently Complex connections / reinforcement.
+For other works, the design charge will only be payable by the customer when WWU is requested to install the quoted apparatus.
 Any charge made in respect of Sufficiently Complex jobs may be refunded subject to the Economic Test, where applicable, when the project proceeds.